naot97/implement_mini_C/README.md

 # implement_mini_C

-A Interpreter for a programing language called Mini C, similar to C but simpler.
+A interpreter for a programing language called Micro C, similar to C but simpler.
+The description of the language is :  https://github.com/naot97/implement_mini_C/blob/master/specific_MC.pdf

 ## Getting Started
 ### Installing